FRIBDAQ/rustogrammer/docs/src/chap7_3.md

 * **high** High limit if set or emitted if not.
 * **units** Units of measure of the parameter.
 Only present if supplied to the parameter.

+### $client pseudoCreate

+Creates a pseudo parameter.
+Pseudo parameter are only supported by SpecTcl.

+### Parameters

+* *name* - name of the new pseudo parameter
+* *parameters* - Parameters that are required to compute the pseudo.
+* *body*  - Body of the Tcl proc to use to compute the parameters.
+See the ```pseudo``` command in the [SpecTcl Command Reference](http://https://docs.nscl.msu.edu/daq/newsite/spectcl-5.0/cmdref/index.html) for a description of this.

+### Description

+Creates a new psueod parameter that is computed via the script  in *body* and depends on the *parameters* for its computation.
+Only SpecTcl supports pseudo parameters computed via Tcl scripts.

+Note SpecTcl does not ensure that all *parameters* are present in the event as it is possible the computation may not always need them all.

+### Returns
+Nothing

+### $client pseudoList

+List pseudo parameters and their definitions.

+### Parameters

+* *pattern* - An optional glob pattern that psuedo names must match to be included in the list.
+If not supplied the pattern ```*``` is used which matches everything.

+### Description

+Returns a listing of pseudo parameters and their properties.
+The pseudos with name matching *pattern* are returned.

+### Returns

+List of dicts.
+Each dict describes a pseudo parameter and has the keys:

+* **name** - name of the pseudo.
+* **parameters** - list of parameters used by the pseudo.
+* **computation** - A Tcl body that computes the pseudo parameter value for each event.
+See the ```pseudo``` command in the [SpecTcl Command Reference](http://https://docs.nscl.msu.edu/daq/newsite/spectcl-5.0/cmdref/index.html) for a description of this.

+### $client pseudoDelete

+Delete an existing pseudo parameter.

+### Parameters

+@param *name* - name of the pseudo to delete.

+### Description

+Deletes a pseudo parameter.
+While the parameter will no longer be computed, its definition (use of name and id) will remain.

+### Returns
+None

 ## SpecTcl Command Simulation